NRCan/CanFlood/docs/source/toolsets.rst

   • Estimate the vulnerability reduction of Property Level Protection Measures;
   • Estimate the influence of elevating damage-features (e.g., raising water heaters);
   • Simulate changes in relevant building typology brought about by re-development (e.g., larger homes with deeper basements);
-  • Dynamic and flexible modeling of many model components (e.g., more expensive water heaters)
+  • Dynamic and flexible modeling of many model components (e.g., more expensive water heaters);
   • Provide some quantification of uncertainty (i.e., stochastic modeling);
   • Provide detailed outputs to facilitate the analysis of underlying mechanisms.